North vs. South and the Politics of Identity

 These divisions in Maine and in the United States at large — whether they are geographic, economic or cultural — are becoming more intense everywhere.
 We’re seeing the same ‘pick a side or else’ mentally in national and international politics.
 It’s hard to have a personal, rational discussion with someone from a different political party without it getting nasty, even when it’s over the dinner table among friends.
 It seems that politics is dividing us more than ever.

-The reason why these divisions exist are complicated in some ways, but simple in others.
+The reasons why these divisions exist are complicated in some ways, but simple in others.
 The development of technology, deregulation of government, inflation and trade agreements have shaped contemporary American life, wealth and general well-being.
 There are entire books dedicated to examining these factors and their effects.
 But really understanding how we collectively got here, to the point where we’re shooting up pizza parlors based on something posted online, goes beyond census numbers and statistics.
 It’s more personal than that.

 What it all comes down to is that people are hurting all over the country, in rural, suburban and urban communities.
 For those who are living in poverty or who are working or middle class, it’s common to have to work two jobs just to have a roof over your head and food on the table.
 (I count myself among that crowd.)
 Taxes just seem to keep going up and we get fewer and fewer government services in return.
 Meanwhile, the national news tells us that the economy is doing marvelously well and that the rich are wealthier than ever.